Spark-gap transmitter: Disadvantages

 The primitive transmitters prior to 1897 had no resonant circuits (also called LC circuits, tank circuits, or tuned circuits), the spark gap was in the antenna, which functioned as the resonator to determine the frequency of the radio waves.
 These were called "unsyntonized" or "plain antenna" transmitters.

 The average power output of these transmitters was low, because due to its low capacitance the antenna was a highly damped oscillator (in modern terminology, it had very low Q factor).
 During each spark the energy stored in the antenna was quickly radiated away as radio waves, so the oscillations decayed to zero quickly.
 The radio signal consisted of brief pulses of radio waves, repeating tens or at most a few hundreds of times per second, separated by comparatively long intervals of no output.
 The power radiated was dependent on how much electric charge could be stored in the antenna before each spark, which was proportional to the capacitance of the antenna.
 To increase their capacitance to ground, antennas were made with multiple parallel wires, often with capacitive toploads, in the "harp", "cage", "umbrella", "inverted-L", and "T" antennas characteristic of the "spark" era.
 The only other way to increase the energy stored in the antenna was to charge it up to very high voltages.
 However the voltage that could be used was limited to about 100 kV by corona discharge which caused charge to leak off the antenna, particularly in wet weather, and also energy lost as heat in the longer spark.

 A more significant drawback of the large damping was that the radio transmissions were electrically "noisy"; they had a very large bandwidth.
 These transmitters did not produce waves of a single frequency, but a continuous band of frequencies.
 They were essentially radio noise sources radiating energy over a large part of the radio spectrum, which made it impossible for other transmitters to be heard.
 When multiple transmitters attempted to operate in the same area, their broad signals overlapped in frequency and interfered with each other.
 The radio receivers used also had no resonant circuits, so they had no way of selecting one signal from others besides the broad resonance of the antenna, and responded to the transmissions of all transmitters in the vicinity.
-An example of this interference problem was an embarrassing public debacle in August 1901 when Marconi, Lee de Forest, and another group attempted to report the New York Yacht Race to newspapers from ships with their untuned spark transmitters.
+An example of this interference problem was an embarrassing public debacle in August 1901 when Marconi, Lee de Forest, and G. W. Pickard attempted to report the New York Yacht Race to newspapers from ships with their untuned spark transmitters.
 The Morse code transmissions interfered, and the reporters on shore failed to receive any information from the garbled signals.